aa-cc1/VPN/README.md

 #

-_If you were following along, you saw that we started in the United States, launched our VM in Canada, then connected the VPN and landed in Tokyo, Japan._
+_Two VPN connections were launched- one in Canada and the other in Tokyo, Japan.
+VPN's are great for being able to watch content/TV shows that are only available in another country._